The Phantom of the Opera: Singapore-raised star heads this worldwide hit

 101 Best things to do in Singapore – Ideas for tourists & locals [Mar 2025 update]

-I loved the opulent staging described of Miss Saigon, and this set design equals it in grandeur and atmosphere.
+I loved the opulent staging of Miss Saigon, and this set design equals it in grandeur and atmosphere.
 The Paris Opera House is vividly brought to life with intricate backdrops, from the gilded auditorium to the eerie underground lair.

 The iconic chandelier drop never fails to elicit gasps.
 Lighting and smoke effects create a gothic ambience, especially in scenes like “Masquerade,” where vibrant costumes dazzle against a swirling staircase.
-The manner in which The Phantom ‘rowed’ his craft about the stage was so convincing that I was initially sure that there was water beneath it.
+The manner in which The Phantom ‘rowed’ his craft about the stage was so convincing that I was initially convinced that there was water beneath it.

 Final thoughts